a7mad117/News-App/README.md

 # news_app

-A News app made whith Flutter, BLoc, APIs and Networking.
+A News app made with Flutter, BLoc, APIs and Networking.